dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ```

-The only trouble that I'll get is not related to the moved block but to the way I defined my configuration.
+The only trouble that I'll get is not related to the moved block, but to the way I defined my configuration.

 Indeed, with the count, I only iterate the same configuration, but all parameters should be the sames (except the name).
 But with the resource group `RGKeyVault`, I come accross an issue because it's in another region.